populationgenomics/talos/docs/SvAnnotationPlan.md

 to finish. `talos.nf`'s new joins — the inner join onto `ch_sv_annotated`, and the `remainder: true` re-attach of the `NO_SV` sentinel — are therefore unexercised by Nextflow itself.

-**Next step:** run it.
-Note this needs enough memory for SVAFotate, per the item below.

 ### 2. Resource sizing, and SVAFotate's memory floor

 !!! danger "SVAFotate needs more than 8 GB, and dies without a traceback"